reviczky/northumbria/modules/research/group_report.md

 * Meticulous attention to detail
 * Highly organised and Methodical
 * Excellent interpersonal skills and able to deal effectively with internal and external stakeholders
-* Able to work to tight timescales and under pressure
+* Able to work to tight time scales and under pressure
 * Excellent reporting skills
 * Extensive prior project management experience required
 * Ability to work on own (self starter) and as part of the wider team
 * High level of analytical and numerical skills

 Main duties and Responsibilities: \par
 Work closely with Project Managers and stakeholders to ensure the delivery of administration tasks.
-Particularily accountable and responsible for the following parts. \par
+Particularly accountable and responsible for the following parts. \par

 * Sales and Management reporting
 * Customer reporting
 * Controlling task/issues lists and project documentation
 * Communications link between customers and internal resource
 * Project services tasks
-* Adhoc duties when required
+* Ad hoc duties when required
 * Building and developing new reports
 * Resource booking and scheduling